qaalabs/DE5M6/docs/day4/sprint2.md

 ---

-## 🧠 Strategic Thinking (2-3 points)
+## Strategic Thinking (2-3 points)

 ### Disaster Recovery Strategy (3 points)
-**Story:** As a Data Operations Manager, I want a comprehensive disaster recovery plan so that we can restore operations quickly after major failures.
+!!! tip "As a Data Operations Manager, I want a comprehensive disaster recovery plan so that we can restore operations quickly after major failures."

 **Key Tasks:**

 - Define Recovery Time Objective (RTO) and Recovery Point Objective (RPO)
 - Design backup and recovery procedures for database and configuration
 - Create failover scenarios and manual override procedures